Kai-Denzel-Jane/LCU-SF-Docs/Docs.md

     amEncounter.AddAttacker(npc);

-    // In general, there are the main first class in a code
-    // named "Base" and at the end of the code we call it like this :
+In general, there are the main first class in a code Named "Base" and at the end of the code we call it like this :

     State Base() {